jlapeyre/julia_project/README.md

   a specified subdirectory of the Python project.
 * Write info about all of the above to a log file

 Here is a brief example.

-Include the following in your module `mymodule`.
+* Include the following in a file loaded in `./mymodule/`, that is, the directory found by `import mymodule`.
 ```python
 import os
 mymodule_path = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))